-Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network Ostomy Supplies 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Pharmaceutical Products - Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician Fees for Surgical and Medical Services Covered Health Services provided by a non-Network Physician in certain Network facilities will apply the same cost sharing (Copayment, Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Eligible Expenses will be determined as described in Section 3, How the Plan Works , under Eligible Expenses .
-80% after you meet the Annual Deductible 90% after you meet the Annual Deductible for GW MFA Providers 60% after you meet the Annual Deductible Physician's Office Services - Sickness and Injury 80% after you meet the Annual Deductible 90% after you meet the Annual Deductible for GW MFA Providers(excluding MFA behavioral health providers) 60% after you meet the Annual Deductible Pregnancy - Maternity Services A Deductible will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
+Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network Physician Fees for Surgical and Medical Services Covered Health Services provided by a non-Network Physician in certain Network facilities will apply the same cost sharing (Copayment, Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Eligible Expenses will be determined as described in Section 3, How the Plan Works, under Eligible Expenses.
+80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician's Office Services - Sickness and Injury ■ Primary Physician 100% after you pay a \$30 per visit Copay 100% after you pay a \$10 per visit Copay if a GW MFA Provider 60% after you meet the Annual Deductible ■ Specialist Physician 100% after you pay a \$50 per visit Copay 100% after you pay a \$25 per visit Copay if a GW MFA Provider 60% after you meet the Annual Deductible Pregnancy - Maternity Services (For Network Benefits, no Copay applies for prenatal visits after the first visit) A Deductible will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
 Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
-Preventive Care Services Physician Office Services 100% 60% after you meet the Annual Deductible
+Preventive Care Services ■ Physician Office Services 100% 60% after you meet the Annual Deductible

-Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network ■ Lab, X-ray or Other Preventive Tests 100% 60% after you meet the Annual Deductible Mammography 100% 60% after you meet the Annual Deductible Breast pumps 100% 60% after you meet the Annual Deductible Private Duty Nursing - Outpatient Up to 60 visits per calendar year 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Prosthetic Devices 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Reconstructive Procedures Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
-Rehabilitation and Habilitative Services - Outpatient Therapy and Manipulative Treatment See Section 6, Additional Coverage Details , for visit limits 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Scopic Procedures - Outpatient Diagnostic and Therapeutic 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Skilled Nursing Facility/Inpatient Rehabilitation Facility Services Up to 100 days per calendar year 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Substance Use Disorder Services Inpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible
+Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network ■ Lab, X-ray or Other Preventive Tests 100% 60% after you meet the Annual Deductible ■ Mammography 100% 100% ■ Breast pumps 100% 60% after you meet the Annual Deductible Private Duty Nursing - Outpatient Up to 60 visits per calendar year 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Prosthetic Devices 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Reconstructive Procedures Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
+Rehabilitation and Habilitative Services - Outpatient Therapy and Manipulative Treatment See Section 6, Additional Coverage Details, for visit limits 100% after you pay a \$50 per visit Copay 60% after you meet the Annual Deductible Scopic Procedures - Outpatient Diagnostic and Therapeutic 80% after you meet the Annual Deductible.
+When performed in the Physician's Office setting covered under the Office visit Copay.
+60% after you meet the Annual Deductible Skilled Nursing Facility/Inpatient Rehabilitation Facility Services Up to 100 days per calendar year 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible